 Making Prototypes & Samples

-Overall, my design and development process is iterative and starts with research and ideation (sketching).
-Sketching is often the jumping off point.
-Its fast fluid and a great form of communication between clients, teams and designers.
-Ideas can be sketched or plans or flowcharts can be visually described and all can be discussed and critiqued to get to developable ideas.
+Overall, my design and development process is quick and iterative.
+Sketching is the jumping off point after research because fast, fluid and intrinsically a great form of communication between clients, teams and designers.
+Ideas can be sketched or plans or flowcharts can be visually described and all can be discussed and critiqued to get to developable ideas quickly.

 Tie it all together – Branding, Design & Business

-Part of my advantage or one would say experience is due to my exposure and involvement in product development, business and brand.
+Part of my advantage is because of my involvement in business and brand plus product development.
 A business degree taught me a lot about theoretical business and the real world taught me about the real business :).
 I use this wisely so I am often at the intersection of design and brand story telling to create items which people really crave, told with meaningful stories.

 Telling brand stories: